- Chart

 History and Background

-Meta Platforms Inc., formerly Facebook, Inc., was founded by Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes in 2004.
-It began as a social networking platform for Harvard students and rapidly expanded.
-Key milestones include the acquisition of Instagram in 2012 for $1 billion and WhatsApp in 2014 for $19 billion.
-In October 2021, the company rebranded to Meta Platforms, Inc. to reflect its focus on the metaverse.
+Meta Platforms Inc., formerly Facebook, Inc., was founded by Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes on February 4, 2004.
+It began as a social networking platform primarily for college students.
+Key milestones include the launch of the News Feed in 2006, the acquisition of Instagram in 2012 for approximately $1 billion, and the acquisition of WhatsApp in 2014 for approximately $19 billion.
+In October 2021, the company announced its rebranding to Meta Platforms Inc., signifying its strategic shift towards building the metaverse.
+The company has since expanded its offerings significantly beyond social networking to include virtual reality, augmented reality, and artificial intelligence.

 Core Business Areas